karandesai24/fifa20-player-analysis/README.md

 #filling the NaN,missing values with the median of the respective column
 #displaying players of club & country

-**Scatter Plot (colored by Age) year 2020 - Overall Rating vs Value in Euros **Pie chart proportion of right-foot players vs left-foot players **Histrogram of Player Age
+**Scatter Plot (colored by Age) year 2020 - Overall Rating vs Value in Euros

+**Pie chart proportion of right-foot players vs left-foot players

+**Histrogram of Player Age

-**Pie chart Describing the Percentage of Players in different Attacking positions **Pie chart Describing the Percentage of Players in different Mid-fielder positions **Pie chart Describing the Percentage of Players in different Defender positions **chart displaying nationwise players count
+**Pie chart Describing the Percentage of Players in different Attacking positions

+**Pie chart Describing the Percentage of Players in different Mid-fielder positions

+**Pie chart Describing the Percentage of Players in different Defender positions

+**Chart displaying nationwise players count

-**MESSI VS RONALDO player comparison on the basis of their skills **ploting chart of top 20 club & countries by overall player rating **made costimized dream team
+**MESSI VS RONALDO player comparison on the basis of their skills

+**Ploted chart of top 20 club & countries by overall player rating

+**Made costimized dream team